THE PLATFORM

 Post-it note method

-Discovering how to write a romance novel in a way that is most efficient, while still being effective, can be difficult.
-This is where the tried and true post-it note method comes to play.
+Discovering how to write a romance novel efficiently can be difficult.
+This is where the tried and true post-it note method comes into play.
 Post-it notes are an extremely visual, interactive way to plan out your various love stories.

 Snowflake method